NorthIndustries/DU_WebMarketBrowser/README.md

 docker logs mod_MarketBrowser
 ```

-Access the web interface at `http://your-server-ip:8080`
+Access the web interface at `http://your-server-ip:8080` or `http://localhost:8080` if accessing from the server itself.

 ## Configuration